dsw7/VeryBadScope/README.md

 ### Capturing a trace
 To capture a trace, run:
 ```
-python3 src/py/runner.py edge -n 100 -r 1000000
+python3 src/py/runner.py roll -n 100 -r 1000000
 ```
-In this example, the device was asked to collect a trace with a record length of 100 (i.e. 100 "reads") over a span of 1,000,000 microseconds, or 1 second (the measurement duration).
+In this example, the device is asked to collect a trace with a record length of 100 (i.e. 100 "reads") over a span of 1,000,000 microseconds, or 1 second (the measurement duration).
 This evaluates to approximately 10,000 microseconds between a read.
 Upon dispatch, the command will return:
 ```
-> Waiting on trigger...
+> Reading data from device
 ```
-The device waits for a trigger before beginning data acquisition.
-Once triggered, the device acquires the data and sends the data to the host via UART.
-Data acquisition and transmission is complete when the rount trip time is printed to the console:
+The device will now acquire data.
+After both data acquisition and transmission are complete, the command will print the total round trip time to the console:
 ```
 > Round trip time: 1944.3388 ms
 ```